Some shoulder conditions may become more common as you age.

 What to do if your shoulder hurts

 If you do experience shoulder pain, it's not always possible to figure out the cause.
 Sometimes problems in other parts of the body are actually the source of the pain, which then radiates to your shoulder.
-This can happen with certain neck problems, including arthritis and disc herniations, says Dr. Arun Ramappa, associate professor of orthopedic surgery at Harvard Medical School.
+This can happen with certain neck problems, including arthritis and disc herniations.

 In general, if you are experiencing a lot of pain or know you injured yourself, it's best to see a doctor right away to have your shoulder condition diagnosed.

-But if you have general, mild shoulder pain, try adjusting your activities, taking nonsteroidal anti-inflammatory drugs, and performing mild stretches to see if the pain improves on its own.
-However, if the pain doesn't go away after a few weeks, you should consult your doctor.
+But if you have general, mild shoulder pain, try adjusting your activities, taking acetaminophen or an over-the-counter nonsteroidal anti-inflammatory drug, and performing mild stretches to see if the pain improves on its own.
+However, if the pain is getting worse or doesn't go away after a few weeks, you should consult your doctor.

 Rotator cuff injuries and irritations